jotaf98/overboard/README.md

 - With pip: `pip install pyqt5==5.12 pyqtgraph==0.12`

-If you intend to use custom 3D plots with [PyQtGraph](https://pyqtgraph.readthedocs.io/en/latest/3dgraphics.html), add PyOpenGL 3.1 to the lists above.

-Finally, OverBoard itself can be installed with: `pip install overboard`
+Finally, OverBoard itself can be installed with: `pip install fs==2.4 overboard` (Conda seems to be too strict when installing [PyFileSystem/fs](https://www.pyfilesystem.org), so pip should be preferred.)

+Optional:
+- `pip install fs.sshfs` to support remote files through SSH.

+- PyOpenGL 3.1 (either through conda or pip) if you intend to use custom 3D plots with [PyQtGraph](https://pyqtgraph.readthedocs.io/en/latest/3dgraphics.html).

 ## Installation - logger only